 All pages are gathered in the corresponding grid that displays their key parameters: title, URL key, layout, store view, status, etc. You can view, edit or delete existing pages.
 Besides, it is possible to add new ones here:

 Blocks are stored in a grid as well.
 You can edit or delete them.
 The page lets you add new blocks (more about CMS blocks).

 You can see the same situation regarding dynamic blocks (check a guide on this content type here: Magento 2 Dynamic Blocks):

 Widgets also have their screen where you can add new elements and the existing ones (more about Widgets).

-In the Design section, you can edit the existing design configurations:
+In the Design section, you can edit the existing design configurations.
+We provide a step-by-step guide here: Magento 2 Design Configuration Tutorial.

 And create schedules to apply different design configurations automatically: